Lions Clubs International Youth Exchange Program

 As a non-profit organization we came in 4th in monetary contributions to the victims of the tsunami that hit Asia in December 2004.
 Only the United States, England and Japan were bigger contributors than Lions Clubs International.

-We have our own Drug Abuse program and an international teaching aid program called Quest.
+We have our own Drug Awareness program and an international teaching aid program called Quest.
 We are joined by UNICEF to help abused and abandoned children around the world.
 We also support the City Of Hope cancer research hospital in Duarte, California.